DataKinds/charm/Documentation.md

 # DOCUMENTATION

 Charm has an extremely simple syntax.
 Everything is space delimited, and there is only one special construct - the function definition.
-Functions are defined using `function name := function body`.
+Functions are defined using `function name := function body` and are tail call optimized for most use cases.
 Lists are defined using `[ ]`.
 Strings are defined using `" "`.
 Numbers can be either integers (`long long`s) or floats (`long double`s).
 The stack is initialized to 20000 (to be changed) zero integers.

 Everything in Charm is a function - there are number functions, string functions, and list functions.